The 5 best AI tools for customer support teams in 2026

 Start with the tools you already have

-First, ask yourself: Do I want to replace my helpdesk or just make it better?
-If your team already has a good rhythm with your current setup, forcing them to move to an all-in-one platform like Zendesk will just create chaos.
-It throws away years of work.
-A tool that plugs into your system, like eesel AI, lets you avoid that headache and keep the tools you already know.
+First, ask yourself: Do I want to build on my helpdesk or start fresh?
+If your team already has a good rhythm with an industry leader like Zendesk or Gorgias, it's often best to leverage their native AI and mature marketplaces.
+A tool that plugs into your system, like eesel AI, also lets you avoid that headache and keep the tools you already know.

 Figure out what you actually want to automate

 Don't just "add AI" because it's a buzzword.
 Be specific.
 What are the exact tickets you’re tired of answering?
-Password resets?
-Order status questions?
-Basic troubleshooting?
 Knowing this will help you pick a customer support tool that can actually do what you actually want to automate, whether that’s making custom actions or looking up real-time info.

 Test it out before you commit

 A slick sales demo isn't a real test.
 The only way to know how an AI will do is to test it on your actual customer questions.
 Look for a platform that lets you run a simulation.
-Being able to test the AI on thousands of your past tickets and see how it would have responded is the best way to feel confident enough to turn it on for real.
+Being able to test the AI on thousands of your past tickets and see how it would have responded is the best way to feel confident.

 This video shows how you can completely automate your customer service for your e-commerce website with AI.